 Contact us: firstname.lastname@example.org

 The Student Life Officer provides advice and guidance to students who are searching for external accommodation.
 An External Accommodation Guide is published annually, and information sessions run in spring and summer terms.
+There is also an Accommodation Facebook group which students can join to connect with potential flatmates, and to view adverts from private landlords.
 Students may also add their name to a list of Guildhall students who wish to share accommodation with other students, and sign up to receive adverts from private landlords.

 Full details about Sundial Court and external accommodation options will be sent out to students once they have been offered a place at Guildhall School.